 BPOD., 2019.
 BUSINESS PROCESS OUTSOURCING TRENDS 2019.
 [Online] Available at: https://judyannmichael.com/wp-content/uploads/2019/05/A-WHITE-PAPER-2019-BPO-TRENDS.pdf.
 [Accessed on January 16, 2019]

 Bryman, A., 2016.
 Social research methods.
-Oxford university press.
+Oxford University Press.

 Cazeaux, C., 2017.
 Art, research, philosophy.
 Routledge

 Charef, R., Emmitt, S., Alaka, H. and Fouchal, F., 2019.
-Building Information Modelling adoption in the European Union: An overview.
+Building Information Modelling Adoption in the European Union: An overview.
 Journal of Building Engineering, 25, p.100777.

 Dannels, S.A., 2018.
 Research design.
-In The reviewer’s guide to quantitative methods in the social sciences (pp. 402-416).
+The reviewer’s guide to quantitative methods in the social sciences (pp. 402-416).
 Routledge.

 Dhar, S. and Balakrishnan, B., 2006.
 Risks, benefits, and challenges in global IT outsourcing: Perspectives and practices.
 Journal of Global Information Management (JGIM), 14(3), pp.59-89.